JacobGrisham/Finance-Full-Stack-Web-App-using-Flask-and-SQL/README.md

 -   Illustrations by [Freepik Storyset](https://storyset.com/people/rafiki)

 ## 🔒 License
 Copyright Notice and Statement: currently not offering any license.
 Permission only to view and download.
+Refer to [choose a license](https://choosealicense.com/no-permission/) for more info.